apache/skywalking-satellite/docs/en/setup/examples/deploy/linux/README.md

-# VM Deploy
+# Deploy on Linux

-It could help you run the Satellite as a gateway in VM instance.
+It could help you run the Satellite as a gateway in Linux instance.

 ## Install